 While the assault weapons ban was seen as doomed to fail, there was more hope for a bipartisan bill from Democrat Joe Manchin and Republican Pat Toomey.
 The bill would only have required background checks on all commercial sales of guns, a more modest proposal than the Obama task force’s call for background checks on commercial and private sales.

 The NRA attacked the bill and warned senators that anyone who voted for it would find themselves knocked on the group’s report cards that score politicians for bring pro- or anti-gun.
 The bill ended up falling short by a vote of 54–46.
 Four Democrats, all of whom represented red states and are no longer in Congress, voted against the bill.
 Four Republicans (Susan Collins, John McCain, Toomey, and Kirk) voted for it.

 2004 — Assault weapon ban

 A decade after Bill Clinton signed an assault weapon ban into law, the ban was set to expire.
-Sen. Dianne Feinstein proposed legislation to extend the ban another decade, and managed to get the Senate to attach her bill as an amendment to a Republican bill that would have shielded gun manufacturers from lawsuits.
+Sen. Dianne Feinstein proposed legislation to extend the ban another decade and managed to get the Senate to attach her bill as an amendment to a Republican bill that would have shielded gun manufacturers from lawsuits.
 Another successful amendment would have closed the “gun show loophole” that allows firearms to be sold at gun shows without going through a background check.

 Because of the amendments, the NRA campaigned to kill the legislation.
 The Republican sponsor, then-senator Larry Craig, urged his colleagues to vote down his own bill because of the amendments.
 The bill now was receiving fire on all sides, from those who objected to extending the assault weapon ban and those who objected to protecting gun manufacturers from liability.
 It was defeated in an overwhelming vote of 90–8.
-In the fall of 2004, the assault weapon ban expired and has not been replaced since.
+In fall 2004, the assault weapon ban expired and has not been replaced since.